tylerlrhodes/blog2/content/posts/book-review-rosen-life-itself.md

 The book was really something I enjoyed reading even though it was a hard read.
-While I may not have gotten the math as well as possible, I feel like I understood 90% or it or so.
+While I may not have gotten the math as well as possible, I feel like I understood 90% of it or so.
 There is one chapter on "state" and recursivity, which I thought was trickier than the others, but mostly because of the derivative analogies.
 It's been too long since I have thought about a derivative, and differential equations